emcvipr/controller-openstack-cinder/README.md

 Overview
 ========

-The EMC ViPR Cinder driver is an ISCSIDriver, with the ability to create/delete and attach/detach volumes and create/delete snapshots, etc.
+The EMC ViPR Cinder driver contains both an ISCSIDriver as well as a FibreChannelDriver, with the ability to create/delete and attach/detach volumes and create/delete snapshots, etc.

 Requirements
 ============

-EMC ViPR version 1.0, or above, is required as well as at least one storage array that support iSCSI volumes.
+EMC ViPR version 1.0, or above, is required.
 Refer to the EMC ViPR documentation installation and configuration instructions.